irata-gmbh/vscode-time-tracking/README.md

 * `timeTracking.autoTrack`: Enable/disable automatic time tracking when a workspace is opened (default: `true`)
 * `timeTracking.idleThreshold`: Time in seconds before considering the user idle (default: `300`)
 * `timeTracking.autoDismissIdleNotification`: Enable/disable automatic dismissal of idle notifications when activity resumes (default: `true`)
-* `timeTracking.csvFilePath`: Path to the CSV file for storing time tracking data (default: `~/time-tracking.csv`)
+* `timeTracking.csvFilePath`: Directory path for storing time tracking data (default: `~/time-tracking`)
 * `timeTracking.reportRefreshInterval`: Time in seconds between automatic refreshes of the report view (default: `10`)
 * `timeTracking.webhookUrl`: URL to send webhooks with time tracking events (Standard Webhooks format)
 * `timeTracking.webhookSecret`: Secret for signing webhook payloads (Standard Webhooks format)

 ## Data Storage

-The extension stores all time tracking data in a CSV file:
+The extension stores all time tracking data in CSV files:

+- By default, data is stored in `~/time-tracking/` directory
-- The default file location is `~/time-tracking.csv`
+- One CSV file is created per day (format: `time-tracking-YYYY-MM-DD.csv`)
-- You can change the file location in the extension settings
+- You can change the directory location in the extension settings
-- Data is automatically saved to the file when sessions end
+- Data is automatically saved to the appropriate day's file when sessions end
-- The CSV format allows for easy viewing and editing with spreadsheet applications
+- CSV format allows for easy viewing and editing with spreadsheet applications
-- The file can be backed up like any other file on your system
+- Files can be backed up like any other files on your system
+- The per-day format improves performance with large amounts of time tracking data
+- If you're upgrading from an older version, the extension will offer to migrate your data automatically
+- You can also manually migrate data using the "Time Tracking: Migrate to Per-Day Storage" command

 ## Commands